swiftlang/swift/docs/SILMemoryAccess.md

   load %field : $*Int64
 ```

-## AccessedStorage
+## AccessStorage

-`AccessedStorage` identifies an accessed storage location, be it a
+`AccessStorage` identifies an accessed storage location, be it a
 box, stack location, class property, global variable, or argument.
 It
 is implemented as a value object that requires no compile-time memory
 allocation and can be used as the hash key for that location.
 Extra